It’s cold out! People have heart attacks when it’s cold out! You can avoid the cold weather heart attack! But how?

 If you plan on going outside to shovel, take lots of breaks.
 Do 15 minutes, then go back inside and warm up and rest.
 Let your body readjust.
 Don’t try to do it all!
 Don’t drink coffee or smoke when you go inside, both caffeine and nicotine cause your blood vessels to constrict further.
 Don’t be dumb.

-Other issues that may contribute to winter heart attacks are stressful family reunions, stress, financial stress, over eating at the holidays, eating more salt and sugar than normal, and smoking more than normal.
+Other issues that may contribute to winter heart attacks are stressful family reunions, mental stress, financial stress, over eating at the holidays, eating more salt and sugar than normal, and smoking more than normal.
 These are all bad ideas.
-Don't let the holidays be a time for your health to regress.
-You need to make gaines, not go backwards!
+Don’t let the holidays be a time for your health to regress.
+You need to make gains, not go backwards!